Duugu/wow_menu/readme ENGLISH.txt

 RELEASE NOTES

 Release notes:
+	4.2
+		- Removed the bindings for the I and numpad 9 keys from the script (that was turn to beacon), as they are not longer required.

 	4.1
 		- Again tried to fix the not working auto acceptance of the social contract.
 Script should auto accept the contract now.
 If not, I am officially out of ideas.